-There have been two major announcements in the past month about
+There have been two major announcements recently about changes

-changes to the National Diabetes Services Scheme (NDSS) which may
+to the National Diabetes Services Scheme (NDSS) which may affect

 - The Morrison Government has increased funding by $100

-million over four years to expand free access to glucose-monitoring
+million over four years to expand fully subsidized access to

-technology through the NDSS to help more adults and children with
+glucose-monitoring technology through the NDSS to help more adults

-type 1 diabetes.
-The changes will start from 1 March 2019.
+and children with type 1 diabetes.
+The changes will start from 1

 - From 1 December 2018, a limited number of people using certain